Daniel-Prashad/ChatBot/README.md

 # Instructions
 1. Download all files and ensure that the file structure is maintained.
 2. Open a new terminal and change your current working directory to the ChatBot folder downloaded in step 1.
+3. It is recommended to create and activate a virtual environment before continuing.
-3. Ensure that the below python libraries are installed by running the following:
+4. Ensure that the below python libraries are installed by running the following:
    * pip install numpy
-   * pip install nltk
    * pip install tflearn
    * pip install tensorflow
+   *  pip install nltk
-4. To start the program, run the following command:
+5. To start the program, run the following command:
    * python main.py

 # Additional Notes